KxSystems/docs/docs/ref/dotq.md

 !!! tip

-    If you don't need the default alphabets it can be very convenient to change them to have a blank as the first character, allowing the identity `0` <-> `" "`.
+    If you don’t need the default alphabets it can be very convenient to change them to have a blank as the first character, allowing the identity `0` <-> `" "`.

     If the values are not going to be searched (or will be searched with `like`) then keeping them as nested character is probably going to be simpler.